Japanese traditional crafts

 Lacquerware is made by alternating between coating and polishing again and again.

-Then some products are added the following embellishments.
+After that some products are added the following decorations.

 Urushi tree